I Am Wo-Man

 What if something about the way their gravity-nullification tech worked . . . meant that it had to be mounted in the same unit as a thruster?

 She flew out past the edge of the rim, then arced down around it until she was underneath the spacecraft.
 Now the black phasers on the underside of the rim opened fire.
 She dodged them and headed straight for the barrel-shaped protrusions on the ship's central bulge.
 Three of them faced her, and glowed the same dull blue as her own rocket pack while idling.
 She put her fists in front of herself and slammed at full speed into the thruster barrel in the middle.
 The impact nearly knocked the wind out of her.
-The ship's battle screens had cushioned the blow, but it was still enough.
+The ship's battle screens had cushioned it from the blow, but the damage was still enough.
 The thruster cracked and went dark.
 The battle screens also, thankfully, seemed to have cushioned her own knuckles.
 She twisted in the air and kicked with her steel-clad right foot at the thruster next to this one, which also sputtered and died.

 Take out all of the thrusters, and maybe their antigrav would die with them.